JeremyTCD/Trellis.Rules/FrameworkDesignChecklist.md

     * Rationale: Nested types are tightly coupled with their containing types.
 They are not extensible and are difficult to test.
     * Enforcement: Manual (**can be automated**).
 ---
+5. Types with behaviours (methods and non-auto properties) must implement interfaces.
+    * Rationale: Testability, interfaces are easier to mock.
+    * Enforcement: Manual (**can be automated**).
+---
 #### Overloading
 ---
 1. Prefer optional parameters over overloading.